bradfrost/atomic-design/foreword.md

 This wonderful book explains the philosophy, practice, and maintenance of atomic design systems.
 And it does so with the cheerful, helpful generosity that so describes Brad himself.

 Brad’s energy and big-hearted enthusiasm for the web and its makers are boundless.
-For years, Brad has worked at the forefront of responsive-design technique—and he’s shared everything along the way.
+For years, Brad has worked at the forefront of responsive design technique—and he’s shared everything along the way.
 His This Is Responsive site is the go-to resource for finding responsive solutions to any UX problem.
 His blog and Twitter feeds share his roadblocks and his solutions.
 When designers and developers follow Brad Frost, they get a fast and dense stream of practical, passionate insight for building beautiful and resilient websites.
 This book doubles down on all of that.

 Given the chance, Brad would knock on the door of every designer and developer to personally deliver his message.
 We’ve watched with astonishment (and mild envy) as this whirling dervish has barnstormed around the globe to share his advice with hundreds of teams and organizations across six continents. (_Atomic design, coming soon to Antarctica!_) But even Brad Frost can’t be everywhere at once, and we’re delighted that he’s detailed his ideas with such depth and good humor in this book.